Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/cost-management/cost-management.md

 To configure the cost management tools, you must have the following:

-- Proper [permission set](/docs/cloud/manage-access/enterprise-permissions) to configure connections in dbt Cloud.
+- Proper [permission set](/docs/cloud/manage-access/enterprise-permissions) to configure connections in dbt Cloud (such as account admin or project creator).
 - Proper [privileges](https://docs.snowflake.com/en/user-guide/security-access-control-privileges) in Snowflake to create a user and assign them database access.
 - A supported data warehouse.
 Note: Only Snowflake is supported at this time.
 More warehouses coming soon!
 - An Enterprise dbt Cloud account